mowses/Events/README.md

 [jQuery](http://jquery.com/) - jQEvents
 =====================================

-What is jQEvents?
+What is Events?
 --------------------------------------
-jQEvents is a script that you can bind async custom events into your javascript objects.
+Events is a script that you can bind async custom events into your javascript objects.

 Dependencies